HistoriaOffical/docs/masternodes/setup-cdmn-automated.rst

    Your masternode has been queued for setup.

-Once you click on the ok button, it will take you to the setup logs tab, where you can following the logs of what the Historia Local Web app is doing, as seen below.
+Once you click on the ok button, it will take you to the setup logs tab, where you can follow the logs of what the Historia Local Web app is doing, as seen below.
 Your VPS is now being setup to become a masternode.
 You can now leave this page and go explore records or other areas of the Historia Local Web.

 .. figure:: ../img/amn13.png
    :width: 600px